yobad/AppDevIII2024/assignments/Assignment1.md

 ## Objective

 In this first assignment, you are tasked with creating a simple Email Client App offering various functionality.
-This is first milestone of the assignment, you will have to create the various views and models used by your app.
+This is the first milestone of the assignment; you will have to create the various views and models used by your app.
 The app will not be fully functional but will provide a starting point for the following assignment.

 - Design a mockup Email app using the .NET MAUI framework
 - Design and implement a view using a`CollectionView`